 Complete a consent form and health questionnaire

-CALIPER aims to improve the diagnosis and treatment of children across Canada by determining what is normal and healthy when a child is screened for a disease.
-Our research is used by doctors in order to compare healthy and normal blood levels to those of their sick patients.
+CALIPER aims to improve the diagnosis and treatment of children across Canada.
+We are trying to determine what is normal and healthy when a child is screened for a disease.
+Our findings are used by doctors in order to compare healthy and normal blood levels to those of their sick patients.

-In a case where we find something of concern or abnormal with your child’s blood, we’ll contact your family physician.
-They’ll be able to share that information with you and choose the appropriate action from there.
+In a case where we find something of concern or abnormal with your child’s blood, your family physician will be contacted.
+They are able to share that information with you and choose the appropriate action to take.

-This can vary with each child.
-Some say it feels like a mosquito bite, and others compare it to a pinch.
-We use a needle called the butterfly needle, which are used on babies being treated in hospitals.
-It’s the smallest type of needle used for giving blood.
+This varies with each child.
+Some say it feels like a mosquito bite and others say it feels like a pinch.
+We use a needle called the butterfly needle, which is used on babies when treated at hospitals.
+It is the smallest type of needle and pain is minimal.

-So far, we test for over 185 levels within the blood.
-This includes hormones, vitamins, minerals, proteins, amino acids and more.
-These levels ultimately look at serum chemistry, enzymes, proteins, and lipid analytes.
+So far, we have tested hundreds of markers within the blood.
+This includes hormones, vitamins, minerals, proteins, amino acids, etc. These levels ultimately look at serum chemistry, enzymes, proteins, and lipid analytes.

-This is an ongoing project that is growing throughout Canada.
-Since we’re trying to obtain a true representative of the Canadian youth population, continuing to build on our database will only increase the accuracy of our results.
+This is an ongoing project that is expanding throughout Canada.
+We are trying to obtain information that is representative of the Canadian youth population.
+Having as many children as possible participate will increase the accuracy of our results.